Uncertainty-Driven Action Quality Assessment: Experiment

 \subsection{Implementation Details}

-We use Pytorch~\cite{Paszke2017automatic27} as the deep learning framework to implement UD-AQA.
-For comparison, we follow~\cite{Tang2020uncertainty5} to keep the structure of both I3D backbone and the regressor the same to explore the effect of uncertainty module.
-The I3D model used in clip-level feature extraction is pretrained on the Kinetics dataset~\cite{Kay2017the25}.
-The frames number $L$ is 103 for the MTL-AQA dataset and 160 for the JIGSAWS dataset.
-The dimension of the video feature is $M=1024$, and the number of clips is $K=10$.
-All parameters are updated by Adam optimizer~\cite{Kingma2014Adam28}, and the weight decay is set to 1e-5.
-The learning rate is 1e-4 for the MTL-AQA dataset and 1e-3 for the JIGSAWS dataset respectively.
+We employ PyTorch framework~\cite{Paszke2017automatic27} as the deep learning framework to implement UD-AQA.
+For comparison, we follow~\cite{Tang2020uncertainty5} to keep the structure of both the I3D backbone and the regressor the same to explore the effect of the uncertainty module.
+The I3D model used in clip-level feature extraction is pre-trained on the Kinetics dataset~\cite{Kay2017the25}.
+The frame number $L$ is 103 for the MTL-AQA and FineDiving datasets, and 160 for the JIGSAWS dataset.
+The video feature dimension is $M=1024$, and the number of clips is $K=10$.
+All parameters are updated using the Adam optimizer~\cite{Kingma2014Adam28}, and the weight decay is set to 1e-5.
+The learning rate is 1e-4 for the MTL-AQA and FineDiving datasets, and 1e-3 for the JIGSAWS dataset, respectively.

-In order to train the CVAE based module, we set the dimension of the video feature as $N=128$, and the dimension of latent space as $D=6$.
-For three loss functions, the weight $\alpha$ is 1, and the weight $\beta$ is 10.
-The number of training epochs is set to 200 for the MTL-AQA dataset and 80 for the JIGSAWS dataset.
+For training the CVAE-based module, we set the dimension of the input video feature as $N=128$, and the dimension of latent space as $D=6$.
+We set the weight $\alpha$ to 1 and the weight $\beta$ to 10.
+The number of training epochs is set to 200 for the MTL-AQA and FineDiving datasets, and 80 for the JIGSAWS dataset.